 The Great Lakes and St. Lawrence Cities Initiative’s Programs and Initiatives provide resources to cities, ranging from implementing green infrastructure to creating avenues for cities to weigh in on bi-national issues.
 Recent initiatives include:

-- Municipal Adaptation and Resiliency Services (MARS): Resources and trainings on climate change adaptation and mitigation strategies for cities
+- Climate Change: Resources and trainings on climate change adaptation and mitigation strategies for cities

 - Green CiTTS – Green Cities Transforming Towards Sustainability: Provides support for Green Infrastructure through trainings, funding, and sharing best practices among cities.
 Includes the sub-initiatives of Sustainable Municipal Water Management, Stormwater Management, and the Water Conservation Framework.